mkristian/jbundler/Readme.md

 since the version resolution happens in two steps - first the gems then the jars/poms - it is possible in case of failure of the second one there could be another set of versions for the gems which would then succeed the jars/poms resolution. but there is plenty of possible ways to improve this (maven could resolve the gems as well, etc)

 ## jar/pom dependencies ##

+a pom dependency is not associated with a jar file but has dependencies to other poms or jars.

 dependencies can be declared either in **Mvnfile**